cornerstonejs/cornerstoneWADOImageLoader/docs/WebWorkers.md

 disabled by default.
 If you expect to display JPEG-LS or JPEG2000 images frequently, you might want to enable this flag.

-* taskConfiguration.decodeTask.usePDFJS - By default, the decode task uses the OpenJPEG based codec for decoding JPEG2000 images.
+* taskConfiguration.decodeTask.usePDFJS - **Moved to `decodeConfig.usePDFJS** - By default, the decode task uses the OpenJPEG based codec for decoding JPEG2000 images.
 Set this to true to use the PDF.JS codec.
 The PDF.js codec is faster than the OpenJPEG based codec but does not properly decode all images and is therefore not recommended.